mxagar/satellite_image_water_vectorizer/README.md

 - [x] Cropped bands (scenes 1 & 2).
 - [x] Computed NDVI and NDWI index maps (scenes 1 & 2).
 - [x] Extracted water body shapes (scene 1; results for scene 2 are not that promising)
-- [x] Processed the water body shapes according to the GeoJSON (scenes 1 & 2; the polygons for scene 2 are probably not correct because the input blobs are not good).
+- [x] Processed the water body shapes according to the GeoJSON (scenes 1 & 2; the polygons for scene 2 are not correct because the input blobs are not good).

-Additional, required:
+Additional contributions:

 - [x] Documented project.
   - [x] Interpretation.
   - [x] Decisions: methods, tools.
-- [x] Report
-- [x] Slides.

-Extra contributions, non-required:

 - [x] Python package: PEP8-conform, linted.
 - [x] Testing with Pytest.
 - [x] Logging.